-If a man takes depot medroxyprogesterone acetate, could it affect fertility or increase the chance of birth defects?
+If a male takes depot medroxyprogesterone acetate, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if depot medroxyprogesterone acetate could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.
-In general, exposures that men have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if depot medroxyprogesterone acetate could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.